The island of Koh Rong Samloem is still Cambodia’s best-kept secret.

 Option #1: Trek on foot through Koh Rong’s vast jungle interior

 If you’re really up for an adventure, you can trek through the vast jungle to get to each location on the island.
-Most treks take anywhere between one to two hours.
+Most treks take 1-2 hours.

 It’s a really awesome way to see the deeper parts of the island.

-Remember though: where there’s a tropical wilderness, there’s wildlife too.
-Be careful of snakes in particular — a bite could land you in some serious trouble, especially on an island where there’s very little medical care.
+Remember though: where there’s a tropical wilderness, there’s wildlife, too.
+Be careful of snakes in particular — a bite could land you in some serious trouble, especially on an island where there’s little medical care.

 Option #2: Take a transfer service with one of the ferry operators